 VN: We have worked with our development team to incorporate unique links into our internal system which will ensure, once published, that customer reviews are marked as a verified order.
 This enables us to use rich snippets and achieve Google Seller Ratings if we choose to use PPC in the future.

-Rich snippets are the ratings and reviews that display directly on Search Engine Result Pages (SERPS), under the page’s URL.
+Review snippets are the ratings and reviews that display directly on Search Engine Result Pages (SERPS), under the page’s URL.
 A result of schema markup, rich snippets help validate a company’s reputation and often lead to better search traffic.
-Below is an example of Daisy Group’s rich snippets acquired with Trustpilot reviews.
+Below is an example of Daisy Group’s review snippets acquired with Trustpilot reviews.

-Daisy Group’s rich snippets ranking #2 on Google
+Daisy Group’s review snippets ranking #2 on Google

 What about Google Seller Ratings?